This post was updated to reflect current trends and information.

-An 856 Ship Notice message intended to simplify and speed up the process of receiving goods, detailed information about the cargo, transfer of information about the shipment and tracking delivery.
+An 856 Ship Notice message is intended to simplify and speed up the process of receiving goods, detailed information about the cargo, transfer of information about the shipment, and tracking the delivery.
 This information is used for receiving and inventory control purposes.

 856 Ship Notice/Manifest does not physically accompany a shipment but is used to inform the recipient in advance, about the contents of the shipment.

 In the supply chain, the ASN message is widely used by retailers, manufacturers, and 3PLs.
 EDI 856 is frequently exchanged document, even in Drop-ship fulfillment and e-commerce.

 For more information about Drop-Ship, you can read our blog: 4 Challenges of EDI and Drop-Ship in eCommerce

-Basically, the sender of Advanced Ship Notice is the warehouse, raw materials supplier, and carriers who responsible for specifying and communicating the contents of a shipment.
+Basically, the sender of Advanced Ship Notice is the warehouse, raw materials supplier, and carriers who are responsible for specifying and communicating the contents of a shipment.

 The 856 Ship Notice/Manifest may be the most complicated document to implement because different trading partners can customize their requirements for EDI 856.
 In addition, ASN has multitudes level of information and a great volume of data.

 A key feature of the Ship Notice/Manifest is the hierarchical level of data.
 The supplier can describe the details of a shipment due to a multitude of levels of data.
 Each level in the Ship Notice/Manifest describes the related details about a physical shipment.
 Usually, in the retail industry there are six defined levels in an EDI 856 (ASN):